 Well, SGB offers capital gain tax exemption benefits to its investors if they hold the bond till maturity.
 Capital gain refers to an appreciation of the asset value which can be realized on the sale of the asset.
-There are two types of capital gains short term and long-term.
+There are two types of capital gains short-term and long-term.

-Long-term Capital Gain: Refers to the gain earned over holding of an asset for more than 3years.
+Long-term Capital Gain: Refers to the gain earned over holding an asset for more than 3years.
 LTCG is chargeable at a flat rate of 10% in case indexation benefit is not opted or else 20% with indexation benefit.
-Indexation is a way by which income payments are adjusted against inflation so as to maintain the purchasing power of the individual.
+Indexation is a way by which income payments are adjusted against inflation to maintain the purchasing power of the individual.

-On top of that on TDS does not get deducted as per section 193(iv) of the income tax act, 1960 which states tax should not be deducted on the interest paid on government securities.
+On top of that TDS does not get deducted as per section 193(iv) of the income tax act, 1960 which states tax should not be deducted on the interest paid on government securities.

 However, the interest on SGB is taxable as per the income slab the bondholders fall in.

 Let’s exemplify this for your understanding by taking varied scenarios: